-Bone broth is, basically, soup stock that's made by allowing bones to simmer in water for long periods of time.
-Add vinegar (I use apple cider vinegar) to help draw nutrients from the bones.
-I use our slow cooker to make bone broth and almost always include at least one beef marrow bone, although other types of bones can be used as well.
+Bone broth is, basically, soup stock that’s made by allowing bones to simmer in water for long periods of time.
+Adding vinegar (I use apple cider vinegar) helps draw nutrients from the bones.
+I use our slow cooker to make bone broth, and almost always include at least one beef marrow bone, although other types of bones can be used as well.
 When your broth is done, make sure to strain out the bones and only offer your dog the liquid/jelly (bone broth has a gelatin like consistency after it cools).

 Bone broth is an amazing food topper.
 It can be a great way to get nutrients into a sick dog.
 Like the gelatin we posted about the other day, bone broth can help support joint health.
 It contains natural forms of glucosamine and chondroitin, as well as many other essential vitamins and minerals.
 If you make too much, you can freeze bone broth to make it last longer.
 I usually freeze it in ice cube trays so I can easily defrost a few cubes at a time.

 Looking for more ideas for healthy “human” foods you can share with your dog?
 Check out my other blogging from A to Z challenge posts!